-Pouring a few jugs of boiling water down your kitchen drain each week helps to prevent the build-up of grease and fat, which is all to often the main cause of a blockage.
-In fact, it’s one of the first thing most contractors who provide drain services suggest you try, because it frequently flushes out the pipes without the need for any further attention.
+Pouring a few jugs of boiling water down your kitchen drain each week helps to prevent the build-up of grease and fat, which is all too often the main cause of a blockage.
+In fact, it’s one of the first things most contractors who provide drain services suggest you try because it frequently flushes out the pipes without the need for any further attention.
 Don’t wait until you see a blockage, however; there’s nothing more environmentally friendly than water, and it has the added advantage of naturally killing much of the bacteria in the pipes as well.

 Baking Soda and Vinegar

 This convenient household product is one of the most important to keep handy, not least because it takes care of stains as well as drains.
 Pour a cup of baking soda into your drain, followed by two cups of boiling water.
 Give it a few minutes to dissolve and then pour another cup in, followed by a cup of white vinegar.
 Plug the drain (or both, if it’s a double sink) and let it sizzle and foam for a while.
 Flush it through with more boiling water to clear the drains out.

 Try this method before you contact your local drain services company because it will give you an indication of how severe the blockage is.
 The information will give the plumbing contractor an idea of what might be required to resolve your problem.